📱 New iOS App — CertFlash: CompTIA flashcards built for exam day. Get it on the App Store ↗

 Time limit

-Security+ is the entry-level cybersecurity certification recognised by the US DoD (Directive 8140) and most enterprise security teams.
+Security+ is the entry-level cybersecurity certification recognized by the US DoD (Directive 8140) and most enterprise security teams.
 It proves you can identify threats, implement security controls, and respond to incidents — not just define terms.
-The SY0-701 version emphasises scenario-based application over memorisation; you need to understand what to do in a situation, not just what something is called.
+The SY0-701 version emphasizes scenario-based application over memorisation; you need to understand what to do in a situation, not just what something is called.

 Security+ is the logical next step after Network+.
 Roughly 30% of its content builds directly on networking knowledge — firewalls, VPNs, network attacks, wireless security.
 If you've taken Network+ recently, you already know a significant chunk of Domain 4.